tinybrain/tinybra.in/pages/work/voice.md

 ---
 title: Dolby Voice & Conference Phone
-sub: A research and proof of concept platform for spatial audio applied to tele-presence.
-category: work
-path: /work/voice
-index: 2
 ---

 I was part of a small team tasked with building a research and proof of concept platform for determining the viability of applying spatial audio and wide-band coding techniques to enterprise voice applications.